 With each note, “Daughters of Eve” invites listeners into a space of reflection—a sonic journey into the soul of a mother, a daughter, and the enduring spirit of humanity.

-Composed and performed on piano and violin by Deon Lee, with cello performed by GRAMMY®-nominated cellist Tina Guo.
-It was recorded and mixed by Shinnosuke Miyazawa, and mastered by GRAMMY® Award-winning engineer Bill Hare.
+Composed and performed on piano and violin by Deon Lee, with cello performed by GRAMMY®-nominated cellist Tina Guo, the piece was recorded and mixed by Shinnosuke Miyazawa, and mastered by GRAMMY® Award-winning engineer Bill Hare.
+The recording was independently released in March 2025.